 Port Tampa Bay Location

 The cruise port sits in the Channel District of Tampa, which is just a couple of minutes from downtown, as well as the popular Ybor City area.
-If you are flying in, the port is only about 10 miles from Tampa International Airport, which will take you about 20-30 minutes due to traffic.
+If you are flying in, the port is only about 10 miles from Tampa International Airport, which will take you about 15-20 minutes.

 While the location of the port is convenient for cruise passengers with lots to do and places to stay just a few minutes away, there is one drawback.
 When you head out to sea you will leave Tampa and head out of Tampa Bay, passing between St. Petersburg and Bradenton.
 There, you will pass under the Sunshine Skyway Bridge.

 While the bridge is impressive, its height actually limits the size of the ships that can sail from Tampa.
 Larger ships just can’t get under the bridge.
-This is why the biggest and newest ships don’t sail from the port.
+This is a reason why some of the biggest and newest ships don’t sail from the port.

 Driving to the port?
 If so, the address you’ll want to use is: